hmslima/sambahsacompletegrammar/sambahsa.md

 ***Gwahsim id mercat, dind gwahsim kyrk –** I went to market, then I went to church*

+***Iran speht ithan crisces sien financial ressurces –** Iran hopes to increase this way its financial resources*

+*It's synonyms of “poskwo” and “pos to”*

 **Dexios {dEksjos} –** briskly